ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("memory", buffer)
   :noindex:

   The ``memory`` source will read data from a memory buffer.
-Currently it only works for a ``buffer`` storing a single :ref:`grib` message or CoverageJson data.
+Currently it only works for a ``buffer`` storing GRIB data or a single CoverageJson object.
 The result is a FieldList object storing all the data in memory.

   .. code-block:: python